dubeyshantanu2/BasicRedux/README.md

 Create a navSlice.js file which contains all the variable that will be used globally in the app and maintain the state.

-An example of App.js is included
+An example of App.js is included.